MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M02_ak.md

 8. Right-click the file and select **Edit** to open **Notepad**.

-9. Type **CEO,Payroll,HR** into the Notepad window and save the file in place.
+9. Type **CEO,Payroll,HR** replacing the empty quotes in the Notepad window and save the file in place.
 Afterwards, close the Notepad file.

 10. Back to the **Groups - Naming policy** page, under **Blocked words** section, at **Step 3.
 Upload your .csv file**, select the **folder** icon, then browse for **BlockedWords.csv** file, which is located in your **Downloads** folder, and select **Open**.